tikv/community/votes/0194-bufferflies-as-tikv-reviewer.md

-# A Vote for tongjian as TiKV Reviewer
+# A Vote for bufferflies as TiKV Reviewer

 ## Proposal

-[@binshi-bing](https://github.com/bufferflies) has continuously contributed to `tikv/pd` on different components, including but not limited to raftstore components.
+[@bufferflies](https://github.com/bufferflies) has continuously contributed to `tikv/pd` on different components, including but not limited to raftstore components.
 The main contributions are listed in the following:

 * [Authored pull requests](https://github.com/tikv/tikv/pulls?q=is%3Apr+author%3Abufferflies)